JiaminHan/style_match_recommendatiom/README.md

 ## Repo structure

  - `flask`: Contains code for flask app building.
- - `notebook`: Contains jupyter notebooks used for data collection and model building
+ - `notebooks`: jupyter notebook files used for data collection and model building
+ - `models`: Trained model weights and architecture files.

 ### Python Environment
 Python code in this repo utilizes packages that are not part of the common library.
 To make sure you have all of the